HomeDirectoriesDominating the Google Maps Pack: A US Business Guide to GBP Optimization

 • Amenities (Wi-Fi, parking, outdoor seating)

-• Identity attributes (women-owned, veteran-owned, etc.)
+• Identity attributes (women-owned, veteran-owned, and so on)

 1. Include your primary keywords in both questions and answers

-2. Keep questions concise but specific
+2. Keep questions short but specific

 4. Use a conversational, helpful tone